 Rating: 4.4 (total: 305+)

-If you need a compact, capable plasma cutter you can keep in the garage or toss in the truck, this one covers a lot of ground.
-You get dual 120/240V operation, a clear LED readout for tweaking current and voltage, and a non-touch pilot arc that makes cutting rusty or painted metal less fiddly.
-It’s light enough to carry between jobs but still handles serious cuts at 240V, and the built-in air-pressure sensor and preset post-flow make setup less time-consuming.
+This cutter covers a lot of ground for its size.
+Dual 120/240V operation, a clear LED readout for tweaking current and voltage, and a non-touch pilot arc that makes cutting rusty or painted metal less fiddly.
+At only 10 lbs, it’s the lightest CUT55 model.
+The built-in air-pressure sensor and preset post-flow make setup quicker.

-For routine repairs, hobby metalwork or small job-site work, it’s a practical, portable choice that balances power and convenience.
+For routine repairs, hobby metalwork, or small job-site work, it’s a practical, portable choice that balances power and convenience without extra complexity.

 What People Say

-Most buyers highlight how much cutting power the unit packs for its size and praise the LED display and simple controls for making quick adjustments.
-People often appreciate the pilot-arc working on dirty or rusty metal and the air-pressure readout for consistent results.
+Most buyers highlight how much cutting power the unit packs for its size and praise the LED display and simple controls.
+People appreciate the pilot arc working on dirty or rusty metal and the air-pressure readout for consistent results.

-Common gripes include the barbed air fitting and the fact that performance is noticeably better on 240V, and a small number report early failures or setup hiccups.
+Common gripes include the barbed air fitting and the fact that performance is noticeably better on 240V.
+A small number report early failures or setup hiccups.

 Overall Sentiment: Positive